Glossary of Terms and Definitions

 The following is a collection of explanations and interpretations of terms commonly used throughout this General Bulletin and at Montana State University Billings.

-Academic Foundations Requirements - A body of knowledge which, in the view of the University and its faculty, every graduate of MSU Billings must have in addition to the specializations of the major and minor.
-Each student is required to take 37 semester credits of Academic Foundations courses.
+General Education Requirements - A body of knowledge which, in the view of the University and its faculty, every graduate of MSU Billings must have in addition to the specializations of the major and minor.
+Each student is required to take 31 semester credits of General Education courses.

 Academic Probation - Denotes that a student’s academic performance is below standard as defined by the institution; the student is warned of possible suspension.